Deformation Quantization for Supermanifolds via Gelfand-Kazhdan Descent: Introduction

 Here, we instead restrict the gluing datum to be linear.
 In the purely even case, this corresponds to requiring the data to come from the symplectic group $\mrm{Sp}(2n)$.
 We get a factoring of the equivalence from \cite{BK},

-The space $\msf{Glue}_{\mrm{Sp}(2n)}$ is equivalent to the space of formal exponentials (Remark \ref{rmk-BKours2}), which is contractible, Lemma \ref{lem-FiberContractible}.
+The space $\msf{Glue}_{\mrm{Sp}(2n)}$ is equivalent to the space of $\hbar$-formal exponentials (Remark \ref{rmk-BKours2}), which is contractible, Lemmas \ref{lem-FiberContractible} and \ref{lem-FiberContractible2}.
 In summary, the added rigidity produces a contractible space of gluing data, and hence an essentially unique deformation quantization.
 See also Remark \ref{rmk-BKours3}. \end{rmk}